-Around 3,700 sudden unexpected infant deaths (12 months old and younger) occurred in 2015, according to the Centers for Disease Control and Prevention.
+Per 100,000 live births, there were nearly 3,700 sudden unexpected infant deaths (12 months old and younger) occurred in 2015, according to the Centers for Disease Control and Prevention.
 Around 1,600 of these deaths were a result of Sudden Infant Death Syndrome (SIDS), and around 900 were due to suffocation.
 About 1,200 infant deaths were of unknown causes.
-These figures are per 100,000 live births.

-Injuries and accidents do not only center around infants.
-Around 9,000 children up to the age of 19 die annually from unintentional injuries in the U.S. Several of these injuries are preventable, especially the ones that occur in the home.
+Injuries and accidents do not only occur to infants.
+Around 9,000 children up to the age of 19 die annually from unintentional injuries in the U.S. Many of these injuries are preventable, especially the ones that occur in the home.

 Numerous home safety products, as well as childproofing equipment, are available on the market to aid in providing a safe environment.
 There are so many products that it may seem overwhelming—even water safety is of paramount importance.

 You may have little idea what to purchase out of all the available options.
-Signaling out the biggest safety concerns first is a good place to start.
+Identifying the biggest safety concerns first is a good place to start.

 1. Secure Sleeper